realityforge/chef-glassfish/README.md

 - terse: Use terse output from the underlying asadmin.
 Defaults to <code>false</code>.
 - echo: If true, echo commands supplied to asadmin.
 Defaults to <code>true</code>.
 - username: The username to use when communicating with the domain.
 Defaults to <code>nil</code>.
+- master_password: Password used to access the keystore.
+Defaults to password if unset.
+Defaults to <code>nil</code>.
 - password: Password to use when communicating with the domain.
 Must be set if username is set.
 Defaults to <code>nil</code>.
 - password_file: The file in which the password is saved.
 Should be set if username is set.
 Defaults to <code>nil</code>.
 - secure: If true use SSL when communicating with the domain for administration.
 Defaults to <code>false</code>.